-I can honestly tell you now that I was so clueless it was unbelievable, and some of us are still clueless too.
+I can honestly tell you that I was so clueless it was unbelievable, and some of us are still clueless.
 God forbid someone had this dressing down with me back then.
 I’d probably tell them off and avoid them for a while.

-The truth is always the truth at all times, regardless if you agree or disagree.
-In time everyone knows who loved them enough to risk jeopardizing a relationship in order to minister truth in love.
+The truth is always the truth, regardless if you agree or disagree.
+In time everyone knows who loved them enough to risk jeopardizing a relationship to minister truth in love.
 In time you will come to appreciate and respect them.

 This is why you shouldn’t stand for false friendship.
-Stop telling me what I want to hear, dare to tell me the truth and get my feelings hurt.
-It’s better to get hurt for a short-term than to keep going around repeating the same madness
+Stop telling me what I want to hear, dare to tell me the truth, and get my feelings hurt.
+It’s better to get hurt for the short-term than to keep going around repeating the same madness.

 You and I cannot afford to keep going round in circles; we have got to put an end to the madness.
 I’d rather have no friends at all than having people who can’t tell me the truth.

-But are you ready to receive it though?
-Can you be an adult and take it without no hissy fit?
+But are you ready to receive it, though?
+Can you be an adult and take it without any hissy fit?

-Some of us can’t take the truth and that is why those who know you best are watching you make a fool of yourself.
+Some of us can’t take the truth, and that is why those who know you best are watching you make a fool of yourself.
 The last time they told you just a whiny little bit, what did you do?
-You threw it back in their faces and turned around throwing mud at them, using all the ammunition and secrets that you knew about them against them.
+You threw it back in their faces and turned around, throwing mud at them, using all the ammunition and secrets that you knew of against them.

 How do I know this?
 Because I have been that person, and sincerely I don’t want you to walk that destructive road.
 How many more relationships will you ruin with that mouth of yours?
 Some of us can’t keep silent to save our lives!
 Well, that won’t work in any relationship; you must be able to hear the truth!
-You must be teachable to enter God’s promises or else you are going to spend longer than you should in the wilderness.
+You must be teachable to enter God’s promises, or else you will spend longer than you should in the wilderness.

 I am also not waiting for others to tell me the truth.
 I am going to confront myself and deal with my issues.
-I am not waiting for my pastor, my husband or anyone else, I am going to fall on my face and cry out to God to reveal who I am to me.
+I am not waiting for my pastor, my husband, or anyone else.
+I will fall on my face and cry out to God to reveal who I am to me.
 I am going to humble myself before the Lord and refuse to move until He answers me.

-One thing I’ve learned bitterly over the years is that we are the greatest liar to ourselves, we are the greatest obstacle to ourselves, we are just too proud to admit it.
-Stop blaming the devil for everything, yes he is evil.
-You’re doing real good all by yourself and he hasn’t even started with you yet.
+I’ve learned bitterly over the years that we are the greatest liar to ourselves, we are the greatest obstacle in our own way, and we are just too proud to admit it.
+Stop blaming the devil for everything.
+You’re doing real good all by yourself, and he hasn’t even started with you yet.